vasilis-sarafidis/xtivdfreg/README.md

 ## References
+Ahn, S. C. and A. R: Horenstein (2013).
+Eigenvalue Ratio Test for the Number of Factors, *Econometrica*, Vol. 81(3), 1203-1227.

 Cui, G., Norkute, M., Sarafidis, V., and T. Yamagata (2022).
 Two-Stage Instrumental Variable Estimation of Linear Panel Data Models with Interactive Effects, *The Econometrics Journal*, Vol. 25(2), 340-361.

+Eberhardt, M. and F. Teal (2010).
+Productivity Analysis in Global Manufacturing Production, *Economics Series Working Papers 15*, University of Oxford, Department of Economics.

 Kripfganz, S., and V. Sarafidis (2021).
 Instrumental-variable estimation of large-T panel-data models with common factors, *The Stata Journal*, Vol. 21(3), 1-28.